 In less than two months, we will be heading off on our annual family vacation.
 We’ve been knee deep in family travel planning, and we’re so excited!

 Being a traveler at heart, I am always yearning for travel and adventures.
 But with kids, I am somewhat limited by how often I can travel.
 In addition to taking little trips, we try and maintain the tradition of doing an annual family vacation.
-In 2012 we went to Southeast Asia, visiting Thailand, Philippines, Singapore, and Indonesia.
-2013 saw us heading south to Paraguay.
-And last year we stayed stateside, spending a week in New York City.

 Our steps for family travel planning

 Family travel planning for a big vacation can often seem daunting.
 There is a lot that goes into the planning, especially if you are going overseas.
 Luckily, after three years of doing this with my family (in addition to the countless trips I’ve taken solo), I have a few tips and suggestions that I can share with all of you.